HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

- - Add **RandomClimbController** to the fly guy and spike ball.
+ - Add **RandomClimbController** to the Fly Guy and Spike Ball.
- - On the spike ball, change:
+ - On the Spike Ball, change:
-   - Odds of climbing up to 0
+   - Odds of climbing up: 0
-   - Odds of climbing down to about .5
+   - Odds of climbing down: .5

 <hr></details><br>
 <details><summary>What did that do?</summary>